 Since we are rested, relaxed and in one place for a month, we are ready to start writing about our travels (both culinary and otherwise).
 Look out for upcoming articles about our epic road trip as well as our life in France and beyond.
 There will surely be endless stories, pictures and even videos as we complete our ‘Around the World’ adventure.

-We’ve purposely left our plans open.
+We’ve purposely left our plans open and decided to go with a one way ticket approach as opposed to a round the world ticket.
 After a month in Lyon, we’ll travel to Provence which will be followed by a 12-day Viking River Cruise beginning in Belgium and ending in Switzerland.
 Beyond that, we have loads of ideas but no definite itinerary.
 We must leave Europe in June or July due to the necessary but annoying Schengen Visa rules, at which time we’ll probably head to Asia for the summer.
 While in that part of the world, we hope to visit our dream destinations of Osaka (Daryl) and Melbourne (Mindi) along with stints in Vietnam and Thailand before returning to Europe so that we can munch on genuine Neapolitan pizza this fall.

 Living the Travel Dream